 📱 Digital Art and Social Media Movements

 Juneteenth in the 21st century is also reflected in digital creations.
-Artists on platforms like Instagram, TikTok, and Twitter use their work to:
+Artists on platforms like Instagram, TikTok, and Twitter use their work to:-

 - Educate about the history of Juneteenth